 From the beginning, strengthening the online sales operations was meant to support the grander vision of omnichannel.
 This meant ecommerce was not going to compete with brick-and-mortar.
 Instead, it would be a good support system in an industry where the tendency to shop in-store will never truly disappear – you know how it goes: the size might not be quite right, or the crimson red might be one shade too intense.

-But the advantages of omnichannel are not one-sided.
-On the contrary, Payless Latam stand to gain plenty of operational efficiency due to their unified view over inventory which will cut unnecessary logistics costs.
-Additionally, ecommerce as an add-on to brick-and-mortar retail will slowly but surely accustom customers to digital retail.
+But the advantages of omnichannel with VTEX are not one-sided.
+On the contrary, Payless LATAM stand to gain plenty of operational efficiency due to their unified view over inventory which will cut unnecessary logistics costs.
+Additionally, ecommerce as an add-on to brick-and-mortar retail under the guise of omnichannel with VTEX will slowly but surely accustom customers to digital retail.
 Consequently, Payless Latam would then be able to expand their online operations in an organic manner and to achieve their boldest ambitions.

 The Big Dream

 Payless LATAM have always provided good styles at good prices, but now they’re elevating their game by throwing big brands into the winning formula.
 By focusing on signing deals with instantly recognizable brands, they desire to bridge the trust gap between customers and ecommerce.